HaominLiu/ENFT/README.md

 		int start, step, stop;
 	} Video;

-In the example, inputs are two video sequences.
+In this example, inputs are two video sequences.
 The first video sequence consists of `../data/0/0010.jpg`, `../data/0/0012.jpg`, ..., `../data/0/0150.jpg` and the second consists of `../data/1/0000.jpg`, `../data/1/0002.jpg`, ..., `../data/1/0100.jpg`.
+We call `RunENFT` to run the algorithm:

+	void RunENFT(const std::vector<Video> &videos, const char *paramDir, const char *outputFileName);

+The first argument is a vector of input video sequences.
 The second argument `paramDir` specifies a directory containing the files of all the parameters the algorithm needs.
-The third parameter `outputFileName` specifies the output file saving the feature tracking result.
+The third argument `outputFileName` specifies the output file saving the feature tracking result.
 The output file containts multiple lines, one feature track for each line.
 Each line starts with an integer N, followed by N feature correspondences.
-Each correspondence is defined by `(iSeq, iFrm, x, y)`.
+Each correspondence is defined by `iSeq iFrm x y`.
 The two integers `iSeq` and `iFrm` are respectively the index of video sequence and image frame in the sequence, and the two floats `(x, y)` is the feature location in the image.